Difficult Bible Quiz about the Physical Bible

 c.
 He baptized some followers in the temple on the Sabbath.

-Jesus healed the withered hand of a man who could have been a mason.
+Jesus healed the withered hand of a man in the synagogue on a Sabbath.

 Matthew 12:8-13.

-I made the preacher laugh when I pronounced Pharisees as "farce is these."
+The author of this site made the preacher laugh when he pronounced "Pharisees" as "farce is these."

 -